ldennington/cloud_computing_programming_assignments/assignment_1/milestone_1/README.md

 2. Set up an Instance in Chameleon Cloud, including selecting source, flavor, network, security group(s), and associating our key pairs and floating IPs, among other steps
-3. Discovered Instancce name and confirmed it is accessible via `ssh` on local VM
+3. Discovered Instance name and confirmed it is accessible via `ssh` on local VM
 4. Ran `python3 --version` to confirm it was installed with Ubuntu 20.04